pdfernhout/narrafirma/README.txt

 All other NarraFirma-related businesses or projects can use the NarraFirma name and logo to refer to and explain their services, but they cannot use them as part of a product, project, service, domain, or company name and they cannot use them in any way that suggests an affiliation with or endorsement by Cynthia F. Kurtz or the NarraFirma open source project.

-For example, a consulting company can describe its business as “123 Web Services, offering NarraFirma consulting for small businesses,” but cannot call its business “The NarraFirma Consulting Company.”
+For example, a consulting company can describe its business as '123 Web Services, offering NarraFirma consulting for small businesses,' but cannot call its business 'The NarraFirma Consulting Company.'

-Similarly, it’s OK to use the NarraFirma logo as part of a page that describes your products or services, but it is not OK to use it as part of your company or product logo or branding itself.
+Similarly, it's OK to use the NarraFirma logo as part of a page that describes your products or services, but it is not OK to use it as part of your company or product logo or branding itself.
 Under no circumstances is it permitted to use NarraFirma as part of a top-level domain name.

 We do not allow the use of the trademark in advertising, including AdSense/AdWords.